 However, if you engage in these five “conversations” prior to your move, I think you’ll find the entire process much simpler and much more rewarding than you may have expected.
 Complete this “homework” and you should expect to be a happy senior for many years to come.

 A good rule of thumb is to communicate early and often.
 Meet in-person with your family and close friends.
 Listen with open ears, making sure you understand each other’s feelings, desires, goals and timelines.

 Hopefully, when all is said and done, your loved ones will indeed be involved.
-Their help should include a) contacting the professionals typically a part of this process, b) accompanying the loved one on tours of senior housing options. c) help with downsizing, packing and moving.
+Their help can include a) contacting the professionals typically a part of this process, b) accompanying their loved one on tours of senior housing options. c) help with downsizing, packing and moving.

 2 - Senior Real Estate Specialist (SRES)*

 In my opinion, speaking to a Senior Real Estate Specialist (SRES) may be the first person to connect with after your conversation with family and friends:

 a) An experienced, full-time SRES will have all the professional contacts necessary for a senior move today…for example Estate and Elder Law Attorneys, Certified Financial Planners and Downsizing Specialists/Move Managers.

 b) Your SRES will have extensive knowledge of the senior housing options available.

 c) Your SRES will know how to properly prep and sell older homes for maximum net profit.

 *Senior Real Estate Specialists (SRES) are realtors trained to address the needs of home buyers and sellers age 50+.